 Vegan Thyme Cabernet Gravy.
 The best gravy around for all you red wine lovers.
 Dairy-free, oil-free and has a rich, deep flavor from red cabernet wine and fresh thyme.
 Great with potatoes.

-I'm dead serious when I tell you that the first batch I made of this gravy, I ate the whole gravy boat.
+I'm dead serious when I tell you that the first batch I made of this vegan gravy, I slurped up the whole gravy boat.
 Would you believe I got just as excited about this gravy as I do desserts?
 It is that dang good.
 Even my husband agreed, it is sensational.

 This gravy is the perfect topping to my Fluffy Buttermilk Vegan Mashed Potatoes I posted 2 days ago.
 The wow factor to this better-than-typical-boring gravy is using a Cabernet Sauvignon, which basically means red wine.
 There are many red wines though and a cabernet is considered to be the best of red wines and strongest in flavor because it is a full bodied red wine.
 It is deep in color and very rich, as well as a higher alcohol content than many other wines.
 It has more flavor than most red wines, so less is needed.
 If you want to learn more about them, you can read this source.